-- (2) The annual report to the state risk manager shall require the following information to be submitted in electronic form: - (a) Unaudited annual financial statements, including attestation, as provided to the state auditor's office; - (b) Actuarial reserve review report on which the net claims liabilities at fiscal yearend reported in the unaudited financial statements are based; - (c) Copies of all insurance coverage documents; - (d) List of contracted consultants; - (e) Details of changes in articles of incorporation, bylaws or foundation agreement; - (f) Details of services provided by contract to nonmembers; - (g) List of members added or terminated.
+(2) The annual report to the state risk manager shall require the following information to be submitted in electronic form: (a) Unaudited annual financial statements, including attestation, as provided to the state auditor's office;

+(b) Actuarial reserve review report on which the net claims liabilities at fiscal yearend reported in the unaudited financial statements are based;

+(c) Copies of all insurance coverage documents;

+(d) List of contracted consultants;

+(e) Details of changes in articles of incorporation, bylaws or foundation agreement;

+financial condition of a program warrants additional quarterly reporting requirements...

+(f) Details of services provided by contract to nonmembers;

+(g) List of members added or terminated.